dclong/blog/misc/content/2013-10-21-shell-tips.markdown

 8. `at` command run in backgroud, so do not use it to do things that have to communicate with stdin stdout ...

-## Shell Scripting

-22. It is recommended that you use single quotes when defining aliases unless you have good reasons to use double quotes.
-    The reason is that shell variables in aliases defined in single quotes are not expanded until runtime.
-    This makes your alias more robust (shell variables do not have to defined before aliases) and flexible (you can change definition of shell variables later as needed).

-6. In terminal,
-    wild cards are expanded before passed to functions.
-    This means that if you pass wild cards from a function to nested functions, it usually will not work.
-    Instead,
-    you should pass the whole argument list, which is represented by `$@`.

 ## Archive